-- Six/ten individuals are brought together to discuss their experiences or opinions around topics introduced by a moderator. - It is used for having a quick understanding of user's perception about a topic. - Very useful - ⇒ to individuate with precision problems and possible solutions that are still not clear. - ⇒ to build user scenarios and to perform task analysis.
+- Six/ten individuals are brought together to discuss their experiences or opinions around topics introduced by a moderator. - It is used for having a quick understanding of user's perception about a topic. - Very useful - ⇒ to individuate with precision problems and possible solutions not still clear - ⇒ to build user scenarios and to perform task analysis